lpeidro/drupal-boilerplate/docs/docs/boilerplate/drush.md

   - Encourage Composer usage instead of using Drush to manage module code.

-  - Sanitize passwords using `password` as password during SQL sync operations.
-Edit `drush/drush.yml` to use a less obvious value.
-See [drush.yml example file](https://www.drush.org/latest/examples/example.drush.yml/) to modify or add more configuration.
+  - Sanitize passwords during SQL sync operations.
+Edit `drush/drush.yml` if you want a fixed value.
+See [drush.yml example file](https://www.drush.org/latest/examples/example.drush.yml/) learn more about this configuration.